Get ready for MAN CAMP

 Communications and Emergencies

 Generally, we’re off the grid during MAN CAMP.
-We’ll be turning off cell phones before we head out to the campsite.
+We’ll be putting away cell phones before we head out to the campsite.

 • If there’s an emergency at home: Before MAN CAMP, your Trip Captain will give you a phone number for your family to call in the event of an emergency.